§ Verifiable Trust v4 Specification

 - the governing schema definition,

-- and the Ecosystem that controls the Trust Registry in which the schema is defined.
+- and the Ecosystem under which the schema is defined.

 During verification, wallets and verifiers can resolve the referenced VTJSC, verify its authenticity, and determine whether the issuing DID was authorized to issue credentials under that schema.
 For W3C VTCs, authorization is checked at the objectively determined issuance time (see [VT-CRED-W3C]).
 For AnonCreds VTCs, authorization is checked at credential reception time (see [VT-CRED-ANON] and [CIT]).